nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <!-- Updated and maintained by [Yucheng](https://github.com/cheng20010201) -->
 1. The product should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. The product should be available for download and usage after each release.
-3. The product'size should not exceed 100MB.
+3. The product's size should not exceed 100MB.
 4. The product should be an offline application, which should work either with or without presence of internet connection.
 5. The product should allow one user to have different instances of the application running at the same time.